Terry McLaurin Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- McLaurin has caught a touchdown pass versus the Eagles three times, but did not have multiple TDs in any of those games.
+- McLaurin, in five matchups, had a touchdown catch three times.
+But he did not have multiple TDs in any of those games.

-- The Eagles have the NFL's seventh-ranked pass defense this season, surrendering 228.3 yards per game through the air.
+- The 228.3 passing yards the Eagles yield per game makes them the NFL's seventh-ranked pass defense this season.

-- At 1.5 passing TDs conceded per game, the Eagles defense is ranked 16th in the league.
+- The Eagles' defense is 16th in the league, giving up 1.5 passing touchdowns per game.

 Recent Performances